- What is Xanax?

 Can You Take Xanax While Breastfeeding?

 It is advised to avoid Xanax during the lactation period.
-Because, the drug enters infants in small amounts through breastmilk.
+Because the drug enters infants in small amounts through breastmilk.
 Even though the ingested dosages are not lethal, they can cause respiratory issues and sedation in babies.
-If your healthcare provider recommends Xanax while nursing, watch for side effects in your baby.
+Do mention to your physician that you are breastfeeding before they prescribe any medication to you.
+If your healthcare provider still recommends Xanax while nursing, watch for side effects in your baby.

-Some common health discomforts that the baby experiences are:
+Some common health discomforts that the baby experiences as a result of Alprazolam are:

 - Weight loss